LabKey/labkey-api-python/README.md

 ```

 # Supported Versions
-Python 2.6 or 2.7 and 3.4 are fully supported.
+Python 2.6+ and 3.4+ are fully supported.

-LabKey Server v11.1 and later.
+LabKey Server v13.3 and later.

 # Contributing
 This library and the LabKey Server are maintained by the LabKey Software Foundation.
 If you have any questions or need support, please use the [LabKey Server support forum](https://www.labkey.org/wiki/home/page.view?name=support).